 The requirements vary based on how long you have been unemployed, and if you are collecting extended benefits.
 In some cases, you may be required to accept any work you are capable of performing, not just a similar job in the field you were laid off from.

 While the rules and requirements vary by state, many states expect unemployed workers to register, keep a running log of their job search and report on it periodically.

 This can vary from weekly submissions to monthly accounts.

 In Washington state, for example, unemployed workers are required to keep a job search log for each week they claim unemployment benefits.
 There must be a combined total of three employer contacts or approved job search activities each week.
-The log must contain company information, how the contact was made (in-person, phone, online, email, fax), contact name or confirmation of application, and the type of contact.
+The log must contain company information, how the contact was made (in-person, phone, online, email, fax), a contact name or confirmation of application, and the type of contact.

-New York, as another example, requires unemployed workers to apply to or contact several prospective employers each week.
+New York state, as another example, requires unemployed workers to apply to or contact several prospective employers each week.
 You must also keep a record of your work search that includes the employer name, address, and phone number, date of contact, a method of contact, position applied for, whether an application was accepted, and the result of the contact.

 For unemployment job search and reporting requirements in your state, check with your state unemployment office website.
-Whatever the state requirements, you should keep a personal account of your job search activities, to help you keep track of your applications and follow up correspondence.
+Whatever the state requirements, you should keep a personal account of your job search activities, to help you keep track of your applications and follow-up correspondence.

 Unemployment Work Requirements for Union Workers

-In most cases, you do not have to personally seek work if you belong to a union that does not allow you to seek work on your own in your occupation.
+In many cases, you do not have to personally seek work if you belong to a union that does not allow you to seek work on your own in your occupation.
 However, you must be in good standing with the union and on the union referral list for work.